 Going with Concrete or Not?

-One of the first big decisions you need to make is whether to have a concrete pool or a fiberglass pool.
+One of the first big decisions you need to make is whether to have a concrete pool, fiberglass, or vinyl.
 A concrete pool is a high-quality swimming pool that lasts for years before it even needs basic maintenance or repairs.
 Concrete pools are made with shotcrete or gunite, which are mixtures of concrete or sand that are sprayed onto a metal frame.
 A fiberglass pool also lasts a long time and is low maintenance.
 The upfront costs are similar, with concrete being a bit more expensive.
-Read here for more detailed information on both types–concrete and fiberglass.
+Read here for more detailed information on concrete and vinyl.
 The big advantage of a concrete pool is customization.
 Fiberglass pools have set sizes and use pre-designed molds.
 A concrete pool gives you the ability to create a custom-designed pool so it can be super long or deep.
 If you want a dramatic, distinctive pool, then concrete is your best option.